↑

 • Spend a little time once a week prepping the ingredients you use the most.
 For me, that’s scallions, Italian parsley, shredded carrots, and cabbage.
 Doing this will help you prepare quick meals like this throughout the week.

-• Since I used frozen rice I had already prepped, heating it was the last thing I did so the bowl was still warm when I ate it.
+• I used rice that I had previously prepared and frozen, but any rice will work.
 To reheat frozen rice, add the desired amount to a small microwave-safe bowl, cover it with a wet paper towel, and cook on defrost, checking and stirring it every 40 to 60 seconds.
 Reheating things on defrost is gentler and helps prevent food from drying out, while the damp paper towel helps create steam and adds moisture.

-• So many people throw away leftovers because they don’t want to eat the same thing again or don’t know what to do with them.
+• Many people discard leftovers because they don’t want to eat the same thing again or are unsure of what to do with them.
 This rice bowl is a perfect example of making something delicious from random ingredients.
 I hope this shrimp rice bowl recipe inspires you to raid your refrigerator and put together something delicious before it ends up in the trash!

 If you’ve tried this shrimp rice bowl recipe or any recipe on my site, please leave a comment below!